 A MAT or School Trust is a group of schools governed by one trust and a single board of directors.
 The board is responsible for decisions relating to how each academy is run, from curriculum to staffing.

-Each of the academies within a MAT has a school governing body to which it delegates some of its functions, although the MAT remains overall accountable.
+Each of the academies within a MAT has a local governance committee to which it delegates some of its functions, although the Trust Board retains overall accountability.

 Current government policy is very clear that MAT status is something which is strongly supported, and has the potential to drive further improvement in the education system.
 This is because of the efficiency and effectiveness of collaboration, and in particular the new possibilities of schools choosing to work together in this way.